 Figure 1 shows the reference topology for this lesson.
 We can show and verify the OSPF neighbor adjacency using the “show ip ospf neighbor” command.
 If the router not showing the state of Full, the routers have not formed an OSPF adjacency.

 The causes of routers do not establish adjacency, LSAs not exchanged between routers.
 Incomplete LSDBs also can cause inaccurate SPF trees and routing tables.
-If the route to the destination not exist, or also may not the most optimum path for the destination.
+If the route to the destination does not exist, or also may not be the most optimum path for the destination.
 Figure-2 displays the Router1 neighbor adjacency.

 Neighbor ID – The unique ID of the neighboring router.